phretaddin/schemapack/README.md

 * *Too large:* I didn't want to use a behemoth library with tens of thousands of lines of code and many dependencies for something so simple.
 This library is 300 lines of code with no dependencies.
 * *Too much overhead:* Some of the other libraries that allow you to specify a schema still waste a lot of bytes on padding/keys/etc. I desgined this library to not waste a single byte on anything that isn't your data.

+### Why not just use gzip compression?
+* *Bandwidth usage:* If you gzip the `player` example at the top, the payload will actually *increase* in size.
+Thus, many engines don't gzip small packets.
+Compression works best with large payloads with repetition.
+* *Memory usage:* It is common for compression to use an additional 300 kilobytes **per connection**.
+* *CPU usage:* Per-message-deflate can increase encoding times by 5-10x with small payloads (~2x with large).
+* *You still can:* Using gzip and SchemaPack is not mutually exclusive.
+You can still use gzip on the array buffers.

 ## Benchmarks

-These were performed via encoding/decoding the `player` object at the start of this page on my computer.
-Feel free to run the benchmarks yourself by executing `node index.js`.
+These were performed via encoding/decoding the `player` object at the start of this page with an i7 3770k on Windows 7.
+Feel free to run the benchmarks yourself.

 ![Size](http://i.imgur.com/TcTREhP.png "Size")
 ![Speed](http://i.imgur.com/2755F3g.png "Speed")